ABDELHAMID-AA/my-cyber-security-path/SY0-701-notes/notes.md

 - Implicite trust zones : it means the zones and areas of a networkthat are assumed to be trusted by default but in reality its risky because zero trust approach is more recommended.
 - Subject / System: the subject is the who or what wants to access while the system (object) is what is being accessed.
 - Policy Enforcement Point : is the place in a system or a network that applies the access control policies, its like a door guard , he decides who can or can not have the access based on the laws and the policies.
+### 1.2.6 Deception and disruption
+- **Honeypots technique**: a strategy where you let attackers get access to a fake part of your system so you can know what techniques they are trying to use against you.
+By the end, you will know exactly how to better protect your system.
+- **Honeynet**: simply a network that is composed of multiple honeypots.
+- **Honeyfiles**: fake important files that attackers may find very interesting.
+You can name them with names attackers may find interesting, like `passwords.txt`.
+- **Honeytoken**: any fake data that can be tracked when it’s used by the attacker.

+---

+### 1.3 Explain the importance of change management processes and the impact to security

+#### 1.3.1 Business processes impacting security operation

+##### 1.3.1.1 Approval process
+Before any security or IT change is applied (like a firewall update …) the right authority must approve it.

+##### 1.3.1.2 Ownership
+The owners are the ones managing the process.
+That doesn’t mean they do the change themselves, but it means they stay informed, and once it’s complete, they are responsible for testing their systems.

+##### 1.3.1.3 Stakeholders
+They are the individuals or the departments that will be impacted by the changes.
+It’s not easy because a very small change can affect a large number of staff.

+##### 1.3.1.4 Impact analysis
+This means determining the risk value.
+It can be minor or far-reaching.
+For example, while trying to apply a change, we may lose everything else.
+Also, we need to analyze the risk of not doing the change.

+##### 1.3.1.5 Test results
+Using a sandbox environment can be useful because we can apply the changes and see if something unexpected happens.
+Also, we can test the backout plan if anything goes wrong.

+##### 1.3.1.6 Back out plan
+Means having a plan to delete the changes and go back to the previous version if anything goes wrong.

+##### 1.3.1.7 Maintenance window
+Changes should be applied at specific times when the system has the least amount of use, like weekends and evenings, to minimize disruption.

+---

+#### 1.3.2 Technical implications

+##### 1.3.2.1 Allow list / deny list
+- **Allow list**: only permits approved apps to work.
+- **Deny list**: all apps are allowed except the ones that are black-listed.

+##### 1.3.2.2 Restricted activities
+The organization should decide if there are some specific activities that should be stopped or restricted before, after, or during the changes.

+##### 1.3.2.3 Downtime
+A change may cause a blockage for some systems.

+##### 1.3.2.4 Service restart
+Some changes require restarting to take effect, for example changes in the database.

+##### 1.3.2.5 App restart
+Some changes may need the whole app to restart, not just a service.

+##### 1.3.2.6 Dependencies
+All possible dependencies must be identified and documented.